TheJelmega/prog-lang/design/README.md

 If the input is guaranteed to be normalized, this can be turned off.

+An exception to normalization is [string literals](#64-string-literals-), in which no normalization happens.

 > _Note_: Normalization Form D is more uniform, in that characters are always maximally decomposed into combining characters; in NFD, characters may or may not be decomposed depending on whether a composed form is available.
 NFD may be more suitable for certain uses such as type correction, homoglyps detection, or code completion.
 But NFC is also way more common and recomended in locations, it's also more commonly used for languages that support unicode.

 > _Todo_: We might be able to also add support for homoglyph and confusables detection and convert them to a single character, see ['Confusable Detection' section of Unicode Annex #39](https://www.unicode.org/reports/tr39/#Confusable_Detection)